yochannah/carpentries.org/_posts/2021/07/2021-07-06-infrastructure-testing.md

 ## Introduction

-> This is an ongoing series of blog posts about the next iteration of the Lesson Infrastructure.
+> This is an ongoing series of blog posts about the next iteration of the [Lesson Infrastructure]({{ site.url }}/posts-by-tags/#lesson-infrastructure).
 > Find more about our [Design Principles][depr] and our [Path to the Design for the Lesson Website][ux-path]

 As our community has grown, it became evident that our infrastructure would not easily scale as lessons would rapidly fall out-of-date with the current toolchains and styling.
 It was also evident that the lesson development toolchain was intimidating enough that it was---in and of itself---a barrier to contribution.
 We proposed [design principles of the next iteration of the lesson template][depr] to guide us in making lesson contribution a better experience for all involved.
-Of course, [as we have learned from previous iterations of the lesson template][previous-iteration], if we create something that does not work for the community, it is useless.
+Of course, [as we have learned from previous iterations of the lesson template][previous-iteration], we need to create something that works *for the community*.
 This is why, when we had a stable (but not necessarily fully-featured) framework, we needed to test it with the community.

-After investigating several options from our lesson infrastructure, we realized that the [R publishing ecosystem][rmd] aligned best with our values because it has friendly communities, is available as a binary application on all operating systems, and allows us to integrate with all the features we currently offer.
+After investigating several options for our lesson infrastructure, we realized that the [R publishing ecosystem][rmd] aligned best with our values because it has friendly communities, is available as a binary application on all operating systems, and allows us to integrate with all the features we currently offer.
 From this idea, we created three R packages to host the engine, validator, and styling, called [{sandpaper}], [{pegboard}], and [{varnish}], respectively.
 We have not yet officially released these packages, but you are free to try them out for yourself!
 You can get started by visiting <https://carpentries.github.io/sandpaper-docs/>.
-This post describes our efforts to test changes coming to [callout blocks][bq] and the overall infrastructure.
+This post describes our initial efforts to test changes coming to [callout blocks][bq] and the overall lesson infrastructure.

 ## Alpha Testing

-Alpha testing is a 'bare bones' testing where participants complete a set of tasks with functional, but not fully-featured product.
+During our alpha testing, participants complete a set of tasks with functional, but not fully-featured products.
-The participants in the tests are given a set of pre-defined tasks to accomplish and asked about how they felt about their experiences vs. what their expectations.
+The participants in the tests are given a set of pre-defined tasks to accomplish and asked about how they felt about their experiences vs. their expectations.
-These tests are designed identify common stumbling blocks and any unforseen difficulties that arise from user experiences by reducing the feature space to the core functionality.
+These tests are designed to identify common stumbling blocks and any unforeseen difficulties that arise when users test the core functionality of a product.
-In this way, we could be sure that the solutions we come up with were stable before spending time adding extra features that depend on the base design.
+With this approach, we could test that the solutions we come up with were intuitive before spending time adding extra features.

 ### Challenge Syntax